philosophyinlife/philosophyinlife.gitbub.io/_posts/2011-02-14-real-purpose-meaning-life.md

   - unique nature of life
   - why life is unique
 ---
-Well, we cannot restrict meaning of life to our limited power of imagination, as life even exists there where we have no reach, even beyond the level of our imagination, even beyond the reach of modern science and scientists.
-Our knowledge is limited (although we always try to extend and improve it), we do not know everything about our surrounding, we do not know even about things we have with us or even about our own self (there is a [branch of Yoga][1] which tries to explore one’s own self and those who are successful on this path become self-realized).
-So, under these circumstances it is not possible to give a universal definition of life, its meaning and its purpose.
+Well, we cannot restrict meaning of life to our limited power of imagination, as life even exists there where we have no reach or have not reached yet, even beyond the level of our imagination, even beyond the reach of modern science and scientists.
+Our knowledge is limited (although we always constantly expanding and improve it with our growing experience & learnings), we do not know everything about our surrounding, we do not know even about things we have with us or even about our own self (there is a [branch of Yoga][1] which tries to explore one’s own self and those who are successful on this path become self-realized).
+So, under these circumstances it is not possible to give a universal definition of life, its meaning and its purpose as it needs to be customized, adapted & adopted as per our individual priorities, preferences, understanding as well as circumstances.

 <h2 style="text-align: center;">
   Can We All Have Similar Purpose or Meaning of Life